KerstenDoering/PubMedPortable/documentation/wiki.rst

         - Stopping Docker is possible by doing "sudo docker stop <name>".

         - Docker maps your PosgreSQL port "5432" to the port "9999".
 Now, you can connect to your database with PGAdmin via "localhost", port "9999" and user "parser" with password "parser".
+If you want to connect via command-line, use this command:

+            - "psql -h localhost -U parser -p 9999 -d pubmed"

-        - If you have created another folder with a name <folder_of_your_choice> with the directory "import_data", you can create another database on port "9998" and another full text index with different data there.
+        - If you have created another folder with a name <folder_of_your_choice> and the directory "import_data", you can create another database on port "9998" and another full text index with different data there:

+            - "sudo docker run -d -v /home/<user_name>/<folder_of_your_choice>/:/export/ -p 9998:5432 bgruening/pubmed2go"

+        - In case of replacing or creating a database on a port that is already used, delete the complete directory <folder_of_your_choice> and repeat the configuration steps.

-- You do not have to have a PostgreSQL installation on your operation system if docker is running in background.
-Restart a session with this command:
+- You do not have to have a PostgreSQL installation on your operating system if docker is running in background.
+Restart a closed session on port "9999" with the command:

-    - "sudo docker run -d -v /home/kersten/docker/foo/:/export/ -p 9999:5432 bgruening/pubmed2go"
+    - "sudo docker run -d -v /home/<user_name>/<folder_of_your_choice>/:/export/ -p 9999:5432 bgruening/pubmed2go"

 - It is not recommended to run the PubMed2Go examples or to develop new scripts within the Docker container.
 If you want to modify the image, use the Docker documentation and this repository: